-Quantum mechanics within electrical circuits
+Quantum mechanical effects in electrical circuits

-In the early 1980s, different groups tried to push ahead quantum mechanics by performing experiments on macroscopic systems described by collective variables implying a large number of underlying microscopic degrees of freedom.
-In particular, the quantum regime could be reached in superconducting electrical circuits based on Josephson junctions.
-In particular, J. Clarke et al. demonstrated in 1984 [2] the quantization of energy levels for the superconducting phase difference across a Josephson junction.
-This experiment proved unambiguously that a collective degree of freedom, such as the superconducting phase, can behave quantum mechanically, and that Josephson circuits can form artificial atoms with well-defined quantum levels.
+In the early nineteen-eighties, different groups tried to push ahead quantum mechanics by performing experiments on more complex systems, and in particular on macroscopic systems described by collective variables implying a large number of underlying microscopic degrees of freedom.
+Noticibly, the quantum properties of superconducting electrical circuits based on Josephson junctions were probed.
+J. Clarke et al. demonstrated in 1984 [8] the quantization of the energy levels for the superconducting phase difference across a Josephson junction.
+This experiment proved unambiguously that a collective degree of freedom such as the superconducting phase can behave quantum mechanically, and that an appropriate Josephson circuit can be seen as artificial atom with well-defined quantum levels.

-In a different direction, K. von Klitzing demonstrated the quantization in units of $e^2/h$ of the Hall Conductance [3] of a 2D electron gas system, in a transverse magnetic field at low temperature.
-The conductance of a narrow constriction in a 2D electron gas was also found to be related to the conductance quantum $e^2/h$ , as predicted by T. Ando [4].

-Altogether, these experiments demonstrated that quantum mechanics is relevant in mesoscopic electrical circuits both for transport properties and for the quantum state of the whole circuit.
+In a different direction, K. von Klitzing demonstrated the quantization with metrological accuracy [9] of the Quantum Hall Conductance in a 2D electron gas system.
+The conductance of a simple quantum point contact was also found to be related to the conductance quantum e^2/h , as predicted by T. Ando [10].
+All these experiments demonstrated that quantum mechanics is relevant in mesoscopic electrical circuits both for transport properties and for the quantum state of the whole circuit.